David Karger

-David Ron Karger (born May 1, 1967) is a professor of computer science and a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology.
+David Ron Karger (born May 1, 1967) is an American computer scientist who is professor and a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology.

-Education
+Early life and education

-Karger received a Bachelor of Arts degree from Harvard University and a PhD in computer science from Stanford University.
+Karger was born and raised in Brookline, Massachusetts.
+His father served in the Israel Defense Forces before immigrating to the United States, and worked at MIT Lincoln Laboratories.
+He received a Bachelor of Arts degree from Harvard University in 1989, completed Part III at Cambridge in 1990, and received a PhD in computer science from Stanford University in 1994 advised by Rajeev Motwani.

 Research

 Karger's work in algorithms has focused on applications of randomization to optimization problems and led to significant progress on several core problems.
 He is responsible for Karger's algorithm, a Monte Carlo method to compute the minimum cut of a connected graph.
 Karger developed the fastest minimum spanning tree algorithm to date, with Philip Klein and Robert Tarjan.
 They found a linear time randomized algorithm based on a combination of Borůvka's algorithm and the reverse-delete algorithm.
 With Ion Stoica, Robert Morris, Frans Kaashoek, and Hari Balakrishnan, he also developed Chord, one of the four original distributed hash table protocols.

 Karger has conducted research in the area of information retrieval and personal information management.
 This work has focused on new interfaces and algorithms for helping people sift effectively through large masses of information.
 While at Xerox PARC, he worked on the Scatter/Gather system, which hierarchically clustered a document collection and allow the user to gather clusters at different levels and rescatter them.
 More recently he has been researching retrieval systems that personalize themselves to best fit their individual users' needs and behaviors, leading the Haystack project.
 David Karger is also part of Confer: a tool for conference attendees used by many research conferences.